anjana-varadan/react-coding-challenge/README.md

 ## Installation
 - Prerequisites: Node.js, VS Code
-- npm install
-Usage
-To install node modules
+- npm install : To install node modules

-- npm start
-Usage
-To start the react application
+- npm start : To start the react application

 ## Technologies Used
 - React: Used for building the user interface components.